 8. Picking the right web builder

 Now that you have everything set out it's time to bring it all together.
-But first you need to select the right way to build your website.
-You don’t want to have nearly finished building your site to find that the web builder you have selected doesn’t have a main feature you want on your site.
+But first, you need to select the right way to build your website.
+You don’t want to have nearly finished building your site to find that the web builder you have selected doesn’t have the main feature you want on your site.

 If you know how to build a good website from HTML then this, in our opinion, is the best.
 However, if you don’t know how to build a website from HTML then choosing an off-the-shelf web builder is the way to go.